Japan’s Abe to visit US to discuss North Korea with Trump

-TOKYO (AP) — Japan’s Prime Minister Shinzo Abe has announced plans to visit the U.S. from April 17-20 to discuss North Korea with President Donald Trump ahead of expected summits between the North and the U.S. and South Korea.
+TOKYO (AP) — Japan’s Prime Minister Shinzo Abe said Monday he plans to visit the U.S. this month to discuss North Korea with President Donald Trump ahead of expected summits between the North and the U.S. and South Korea.

-Abe said Monday he will hold two days of talks with Trump at the president’s Mar-a-Lago Club in Florida to discuss North Korea and bilateral issues.
-Trump is expected to meet North Korean leader Kim Jong Un by the end of May.
+Abe said he will travel to the U.S. from April 17 to 20 and hold two days of talks with Trump at the president’s Mar-a-Lago Club in Florida to discuss North Korea and bilateral issues.
+Trump has said he will meet North Korean leader Kim Jong Un by the end of May.

+“I hope to thoroughly discuss North Korea and other issues of mutual interest between Japan and the U.S.,” Abe said at a meeting of representatives from his ruling coalition and the government.

-Abe has said he wants to remind Trump of shorter-range missiles and other North Korean security threats for Japan, and seek U.S. help on the issue of Japanese abducted by North Korea.
-Abe is also expected to discuss new U.S. tariffs.
+Abe has said he wants to remind Trump of shorter-range missiles and other North Korean security threats for Japan, and seek U.S. help on the issue of Japanese abducted by North Korea decades ago.

 Most Read Nation & World Stories